by Rudy Otter

 There was G.S.
 Limited of Shahjahanpur with its BuzyWoman range of ready-to-cook vegetarian dishes which can be turned out in five minutes.
 Spice in the Box, a UK firm, offers spice kits of “pure herbs and spices” to make traditional meals by with easy-to-follow recipes printed on each sachet.
 Other exhibitors included In2Spice (correct) Ltd, Mumtaz Ventures, The British Curry Company, and many more, attracting hundreds of potential clients while inevitably projecting India as a holiday destination with food as a hook to draw people in.

-Jalpur Millers, a UK-based firm, displayed its range of flours spices, pulses and pickles.
+Jalpur Millers, a UK-based firm, displayed its range of flour spices, pulses and pickles.
 Masala Masala, (correct) another UK-based firm, showed its “100 per cent natural, Indian fresh sauce range made with the finest ingredients”.
 New York Delhi, producers of snacks including the ever-popular Bombay Mix, say their spicy flavours “have not been watered down for Western tastes”.
 They weren’t kidding, as I found out, after sampling a mouthful of their fiery chewra.

 Many of the foreign exhibitors I spoke to said they “love India” and several have combined a break in Kerala with a holiday in other parts of India, usually places like Rajasthan, Karnataka, Tamil Nadu, Gujarat and elsewhere, happily indulging in all the subcontinent’s delightful cuisines.